CDCgov/rsv-forecast-hub/model-output/README.md

 ### `horizon`
 Values in the `horizon` column indicate the number of weeks  between the `reference_date` and the `target_end_date`.
-For submissions to the COVID-19 Forecast Hub, this should be a number between -1 and 3.
+For submissions to the RSV Forecast Hub, this should be a number between -1 and 3.
 It indicates the [epidemiological week ("epiweek")](https://epiweeks.readthedocs.io/en/stable/) being forecast/nowcast relative to the epiweek containing the forecast submission date ("the submission epiweek").

 A `horizon` of -1 indicates that the prediction is a nowcast for ultimately reported data from the epiweek prior to the submission epiweek.
 A `horizon` of 1 indicates that the prediction is a forecast for the epiweek following submission epiweek.

-Note that the COVID-19 Forecast Hub uses [US CDC / MMWR epiweeks](https://ndc.services.cdc.gov/wp-content/uploads/MMWR_Week_overview.pdf), which begin on Sunday and end on Saturday, not [ISO epiweeks](https://en.wikipedia.org/wiki/ISO_week_date).
+Note that the RSV Forecast Hub uses [US CDC / MMWR epiweeks](https://ndc.services.cdc.gov/wp-content/uploads/MMWR_Week_overview.pdf), which begin on Sunday and end on Saturday, not [ISO epiweeks](https://en.wikipedia.org/wiki/ISO_week_date).

 ### `target_end_date`